griffeth-barker/blog/content/published/2023/common_helpdesk_powershell_commands.md

 ---
-title: "Common Helpdesk PowerShell Commans"
+title: Common Helpdesk PowerShell Commands
 tags:
   - PowerShell
   - tools
   - utilities
   - helpdesk
+  - Terminal
+  - tip
-  - Terminal tip tuesdays
+  - tuesdays
 ---

 Here is a small collection of PowerShell commands that might be helpful to any user administrators or helpdesk or service delivery technicians.